Acta Obstetricia et Gynecologica Scandinavica

 Editorials and Editors´ Messages are supplied by the Chief Editor, Editorial Board or International Editors, or by others as Guest Editorials, by invitation only.
 No abstract is required.

 In general, Letters to the Editor should refer to articles published in the Journal no more than 16 weeks before.
 The original authors will be given an opportunity to present a Reply in the same issue, at the discretion of the Chief Editor.
 Letters on other matters of interest (specific topics, short case presentations, technology matters, points of debate/controversy) may also be considered.
 An effort is made to publish accepted letters within three months of acceptance.
 Letters should comprise no more than 500 words, with no more than five references, including one to the article under discussion.
 A topical heading is required, also for Replies, and the manuscript must include the full names and affiliations of the signatories.

-Conference reports, Consensus Statements or Guidelines may be considered after prior contact to the Chief Editor or Editorial Board members.
+Conference reports, Consensus Statements, Guidelines or other relevant material may be considered after prior contact to the Chief Editor or Editorial Board members.
 Such material must have international significance.